yoctoproject/poky/documentation/sdk-manual/working-projects.rst

-      To learn about environment variables established when you run the cross-toolchain environment setup script and how they are used or overridden when the Makefile, see the " Makefile-Based Projects
+      To learn about environment variables established when you run the cross-toolchain environment setup script and how they are used or overridden when the Makefile, see the
-      " section.
+      :ref:`sdk-manual/working-projects:makefile-based projects` section.

    This next command is a simple way to verify the installation of your project.
 Running the command prints the architecture on which the